komquest/pipeline_artifacts/README.md

 # README
-## Purpose: This project takes a simple appache httpd server from dockerhub, does basic customizations, rebuilds as custom image, and then pushes to dockerhub with Jenkins.
+## Purpose: This project takes a simple apache httpd server from dockerhub, does basic customizations, rebuilds as custom image, and then pushes to dockerhub with Jenkins.

 ---